topwaye/Crabelly/README.md

 When reading the Linux source code, you can hardly tell where you are.
 There are only a small number of people who might know the entire kernel code in the Linux core team.
 Linux is a kernel that you just cannot read through.
 That is a good news, which means no man is an expert, each is a part of the main, which means we are all equal at this point, no man could be a hero who takes charge of everything in the Linux world.
 We use it, but we do not touch it.

-How to separate the physical map layer from the machine-independent code of the Linux virtual memory system ?
+How do you separate the physical map layer from the machine-independent code of the Linux virtual memory system ?
 I have a wild and crazy idea.

 Designing, implementing, and testing an operating system as large and complex as Unix is quite a challenge.
 That is how I built this OS.
 Make the unknown known.